mzohaibnasir/cloud-GenAI/03_AWS/1_AWS Cloud Technical Essentials/README.md

 Subnets are a fundamental building block within a VPC (Virtual Private Cloud) on cloud platforms.
 They act like logical partitions within your VPC, allowing you to further segment your network resources.Imagine carving your VPC network into smaller, more manageable sections.
 Each subnet represents one such section with a designated pool of IP addresses.
 You can launch resources like EC2 instances (AWS) or virtual machines (other providers) within these subnets.

+2. Subnet:
+   After you create your VPC, you need to create subnets inside of this network.
+Think of subnets as smaller networks inside your base network—or virtual area networks (VLANs) in a traditional, on-premises network.
+In an on-premises network, the typical use case for subnets is to isolate or optimize network traffic.
+In AWS, subnets are used for high availability and providing different connectivity options for your resources.
+When you create a subnet, you need to choose three settings.

+   1. The VPC you want your subnet to live in, in this case VPC (10.0.0.0/16).

+   2. The Availability Zone you want your subnet to live in, in this case AZ1.

+   3. A CIDR block for your subnet, which must be a subset of the VPC CIDR block, in this case 10.0.0.0/24.

+When you launch an EC2 instance, you launch it inside a subnet, which will be located inside the Availability Zone you choose.
-2. To create a subnet: you need three main things:
+ To create a subnet: you need three main things:

 1. VPC you want your subnet to live in
 2. AZ you want yout subnet to live in.
 3. CIDR range for your subnet which would be subnet of the VPC CIDR range. public subnet: `10.1.1.0/24` private subnet: `10.1.3.0/24`

 #### Right now, only resources inside VC have acces to our WebAPP.
-To enable outside access, we need a component called internet gateway
+To enable outside access, we need a component called internet gateway.
+Ypu need to attatch your gateway to VPC.

 ### Internet Gateway connects you VPC to internet.